 Write how you feel without caring about the sentences, structure, or coherence.
 Expressively writing out your worries can help free up mental resources2 that you can use to complete tasks more efficiently.
 Check out our list of journal prompts for some ideas to get you started.

 It could be as simple as three things you are grateful for every day.
 You may write as many as you desire because the longer you write, the better you get at focusing your thoughts.
 You can be grateful for the weather or for speaking with a family friend over the phone.
-Gratitude journaling allows you to practice, you guessed it, gratitude, which enables you to develop a positive attitude towards life.
-It also improves your mental wellbeing.

 Here, you write your activities for the day.
 This is where you narrate how you felt at different times of the day.
 You can practice script journaling weekly to help you understand how your week went, or as often as daily should it suit.